About the Program

 - In 2015, over 229,000 student-athletes honored

-- All student-athletes honored have achieved a 3.0+ GPA
+- All student-athletes honored have achieved a 3.0+ GPA and are involved in outreach and community service.

 REQUEST!
 National STUDENT-Athlete Day Award Certificates